 Visiting CREW?
 For directions and information about the CREW Trails, click here.

-CREW is the perfect place to visit all year round.
+The CREW Trails are the perfect place to visit year-round.
 Each season brings dramatic changes to the plants and animals due to variations in water levels.
-Come see baby alligators and pine lilies blooming during the fall, hawks and flycatchers nesting in the spring, the graceful swallow-tailed kites in summer, and the dramatic red maples turn red in the winter.
+Come see baby alligators and pine lilies blooming during the fall, hawks and flycatchers nesting in the spring and the swallow-tailed kites soaring overhead each summer.